flywheel-apps/GRP-14/README.md

 To be certain that you are running at the subject level when following those instructions, the *most important step* is to select (click on) a particular subject after pressing the Subject view button.
-Then that subject will be highlighted.
 If you have not yet selected a subject, the "Acquisitions" tab will be next to the Subject view button:
 ![Acquisitions is selected](/images/AcquisitionsSelected.png)